Our Party (Bosnia and Herzegovina): Electoral gains and first time in government (2014–2018)

 The decision to concentrate on municipalities where they did have electoral success in the past proved to be successful, as Our Party doubled their number of votes and increased its seat number by one in the Sarajevo Canton Assembly.
 They also managed to win one seat in the Federal House of Representatives, and earned two seats in the Federal House of Peoples.
 After the 2014 electoral success, the party decided to once again expand their local organisations across Bosnia and Herzegovina.

 On 16 May 2015, Predrag Kojović was elected president of the party.

 On 4 June 2016, Our Party became a member of the Alliance of Liberals and Democrats for Europe.
 The 2016 municipal elections were held on 2 October.
 The party managed to significantly increase its share of votes in Sarajevo, becoming the second largest political party and the largest left leaning party in the city.

 On 21 April 2018, Our Party announced the candidacy of Boriša Falatar in the Bosnian general election, running for Presidency member and representing the Croats.
 In the general election, held on 7 October 2018, he failed to get elected.
 However, the visibility of the Falatar campaign helped Our Party to quadruple its number of votes, and quadruple its number of elected parliamentary representatives compared to previous elections.
-As a result, the party formed a coalition government in the Sarajevo Canton on 26 December 2018, appointing a Premier and two ministers.
+As a result, the party formed a coalition government in the Sarajevo Canton on 26 December 2018, appointing a Prime Minister and two ministers.

 Formation of Troika and further electoral success (2020–2024)

 On the eve of the 2020 municipal elections, Our Party entered into a four-party liberal coalition alongside the Social Democratic Party, People and Justice and the Independent Bosnian-Herzegovinian List (NBL), colloquially known as the Four, and currently known as Troika following the NBL's exit.
 In the elections, the alliance made significant results in Sarajevo, winning in the municipalities of Centar, Novo Sarajevo, Stari Grad and Ilidža, as well as other major cities in the country.
 Our Party vice-president Srđan Mandić was elected municipal mayor of Centar.

 In the 2022 general election, the party won two seats in the national House of Representatives and six seats in the Federal one.
 Following the election, a coalition led by the Alliance of Independent Social Democrats, the Croatian Democratic Union and the Social Democratic Party, including Our Party, reached an agreement on the formation of a new government.
 Party president Edin Forto was appointed as the new Minister of Communication and Traffic within the newly formed government in January 2023.
-Additionally, the party's general secretary, Nihad Uk, succeeded Forto as Sarajevo Canton premier with the formation of a new Cantonal government in March 2023.
+Additionally, the party's general secretary, Nihad Uk, succeeded Forto as Sarajevo Canton prime minister with the formation of a new Cantonal government in March 2023.

 Our Party repeated its electoral success in the 2024 municipal elections, as Srđan Mandić got re-elected as municipal mayor of Sarajevo's municipality Centar.